Africa

 Day 7

-Today you have the opportunity to enjoy an Elephant Interaction, spending 2 to 3-hours up close and personal with Asian elephants cared for by a mahout family.
+This morning you have the opportunity to enjoy an Elephant Interaction, spending 2 to 3-hours up close and personal with Asian elephants cared for by a mahout family.

 You can touch and help feed them and learn about elephant decoration, medicines and treatments, before taking a walk with the elephants into the village.
 During the summer you can also see them being washed.

-The balance of your day is free to explore Jaipur with your guide, enjoy some shopping or simply relax and enjoy the facilities of your hotel.
+The balance of your day is free to explore Jaipur with your guide.

 In the evening enjoy the unique experience of dining with a local family, where you will taste spicy Rajasthan food and gain insight into their lifestyle, with different generations living under the same roof.